 In 1887, at the same time as negotiations were taking place to obtain land for Roath Park, the Council requested the third Marquis of Bute to allow Cathays Park to be made available to the public for recreation, especially in the summer months, though apparently nothing came of this.
 The Council first approached Lord Bute in the 1890s with a view to purchasing the whole of Cathays Park, not only from the desire to provide recreational space, but also because of the need for a location for a new Town Hall.
 The proposal for Cathays Park was to create new public buildings around a central open space which would be retained as a park.
 Negotiations began in 1892, and Lord Bute was willing to sell 38 acres for £120,000, but there was opposition both within the Council and from prominent members of the public, because the price was considered too high, and Cathays Park was thought to be not central enough as a location for Council offices.
 No progress was made over the next four years, and alternative sites were suggested for a new Town Hall, but the Cathays Park proposal was revived in 1896 when the University authorities made it known that they were seeking a site for a new and prestigious building.
 The Council eventually purchased an area of 59 acres from Lord Bute, at a total cost of £161,000.
 Part of the Friary lands was excluded from the sale, as was the one-acre plot at the north west corner of the park which was the site of Cathays House.
 The relic of the mansion's ice house still existed in the 1890s as a turf-covered mound, and was probably the reason why Lord Bute excluded the one acre from the sale.
 It was acquired by the Council much later and is now the site of the University Redwood Building.
 Lord Bute also made it a condition of the sale that certain trees be preserved (such as the elm avenue), that the triangular plot which was to become Friary Gardens should never be built on, and that the northern bank of the dock feeder canal was to be planted with trees and enclosed.

 An Act of Parliament was needed for the sale to take place and the Cardiff Corporation Act received royal assent on 25th July 1898.
 The purchase was completed at the end of the year, on the 14th December when a ceremony was arranged for the handing over of the keys to the Park.
-Another ceremony took place in March 1899 to mark the opening of the Park to the public as a recreation ground, but this was only temporary because plans were already in progress for new public buildings and formal gardens.
+Another ceremony took place in March 1899 to mark the opening of the park to the public as a recreation ground.
+In July 1899 the National Eisteddfod was held in Cathays Park.
+Such use of the space was only temporary because plans were already in progress for new public buildings and formal gardens.
 The Borough Engineer's plan for the laying out of the park had been in existence since 1889, and it included the sites of the Town (later City) Hall and Law Courts, the Museum, the Technical College and University College just as they were eventually built.
 Edward VII Avenue, incorporating Lord Bute's elm avenue, was officially opened by the King in July 1907.

 The development of the open spaces did not follow the original plan.
 Work began in 1903 with the planting of University Gardens, later renamed Alexandra Gardens in honour of Queen Alexandra, and formally opened in July 1910.
 Friary Gardens and Gorsedd Gardens followed, beginning in 1904-5 and completed in 1910.
 Plans for the buildings and road lay-out proceeded in parallel, the roads being completed by 1909.
 There was a circular lawn immediately in front of City Hall and this was fenced with granite posts and chains in the autumn of 1912.